ntrrg/ntgo/README.md

 ---

 **Warning:** since this project is personal and experimental, it doesn't provide any kind of guarantee or backward compatibility.
-My recommendation is to vendor it or just copy the needed pieces of code.

 ---